 “What’s happened is now we have two full-time employees and we’re only fruiting a few hundred pounds more because of the climate [business down due to COIVD-19] that we’re in right now.
 This constant growth thing, it is a double-edged sword.”

-“Do it, 100%,” he says.
+“Do it, 100%,” he says of starting an urban mushroom farm.
 “Stay small as long as you can and just enjoy it.
 There’s a need for it.
 Local small farms are going to be the ones that really do well.
 It’s the big farms…there’s no more room for that anymore.”

 A Grower’s Notes